Listen to the story

 I lay on the bed and spread my legs open.
 Willy stuck his dick in and grabbed my legs.
 I closed my eyes and moaned as he penetrated.

 After penetrating me for several minutes, Willy frowned and stopped.
-He shook a bit and shot his load in me.
+He shook a bit and then shot his load inside me.

-The following day while I was stroking the horse, mom came to me and said, “Willy said he enjoyed your company.”
+The following day while I was stroking a horse, Mom came to me and said, “Willy said he enjoyed your company.”

 “Okay, I’m glad.”